Computation and Control of Unstable Steady States for Mean Field Multiagent Systems: Optimal feedback stabilization of unstable steady states

-where $u=u(x,t)\in L_2(\Omega\times[0,T],\R^d)$ is a time-dependent vector field representing an external control signal.
 A natural control problem arising in this context is the acceleration of convergence towards a stable steady state, which can be achieved by studying the linearized control problem around an equilibrium \cite{control2018breiten}.
 In this paper, our goal is to choose a control law to steer the solution to the McKean-Vlasov PDE towards a prescribed unstable steady state.
 The synthesis of such a control signal is achieved by casting the following dynamic optimization problem:

 subject to \eqref{ocp}.
 In this formulation $T>0$ denotes a prescribed prediction horizon for stabilization, $\rho_{\infty}$ corresponds to the desired unstable steady state to be tracked, $\gamma>0$ is a control energy penalty, and $\Psi(\rho)$ is a terminal cost.
-In finite horizon optimal control problems, this terminal penalty plays a crucial role in enforcing stabilization towards the terminal state, representing a relaxation of the terminal constraint $\rho(x,T)=\rho_{\infty}$.
+In finite horizon optimal control problems, this terminal penalty plays a crucial role in enforcing stabilization towards the terminal state, representing a relaxation of the terminal constraint $\rho(t,x)=\rho_{\infty}$.
 In our case, we consider a terminal penalty given by

+\begin{remark} The non-negativity and mass conservation conditions have not yet been addressed in the optimal control problem.
+However, these properties are inherently satisfied when the initial condition $\rho_0\in L_2(\Omega)$ is non-negative and has an integral equal to $1$.
+For a more detailed discussion on this topic, we direct the reader to Corollary 2.4 in \cite{Borzi_secondorder}. \end{remark}